mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:

 name:     Kinetic Equilibrium
 text:     Deal 2 damage to all minions in a 3x3 area.
-Friendly minions in the area also gain +2⚔️.
+Allied minions in the area also gain +2⚔️.

 name:     Krater
 text:     **Deploy:** Deal 1 damage to everything (including itself).

 name:     Moloki Huntress
-text:     Nearby friendly minions grow at the start of both player's turns.
+text:     Nearby allied minions grow at the start of both player's turns.
           **Grow** +1⚔️/+1❤️

 name:     Natural Selection
 text:     Destroy any minion with the lowest ⚔️ or tied for the lowest ⚔️.

 name:     Oropsisaur
-text:     Whenever another nearby friendly minion with **Grow** survives damage, that minion grows.
+text:     Whenever another nearby allied minion with **Grow** survives damage, that minion grows.
           **Grow** +1⚔️/+1❤️

 name:     Primordial Gazer
-text:     **Deploy**: Give a friendly minion +2⚔️/+2❤️.
+text:     **Deploy**: Give an allied minion +2⚔️/+2❤️.

 name:     Pupabomb
 text:     Return all eggs to your hand.
 They gain **Echo**.